pryv/dev-site/source/faq-infra.md

 ## Platform prerequisites

-In addition to the **Deployment design guide** document, a Pryv.IO platform requires its own **domain name**, such as pryv.me to work.
-Apps will access data through the https://${username}.${domain} endpoint, eg.: https://cobra.pryv.me, this can be totally hidden from the end user.
+In addition to the **Deployment design guide** document (available on request), a Pryv.IO platform requires its own **domain name**, such as `pryv.me` to work.
+Apps will access data through the https://${username}.${domain} endpoint, eg.: https://cobra.pryv.me.
+This can be totally hidden from the end user.

 To encrypt data in transit, we require a **wildcard SSL certificate** for the domain ***.domain**, this can be either bought or generated using [let's encrypt](https://letsencrypt.org/).